tatou-tatou/dotfiles/.panel/README.md

 ##Panel
-`panel` starts the panel and creates the panel fifo.
+To start everything, just launch `panel`, it will create the panel fifo and start bar.

 `panel-skeleton` interprets where to put each information that is piped to the fifo.